The MRP Collection Manager User’s Guide

 Criteria

-for numeric fields (currency, dimension or number fields) – A number condition
+for numeric fields (currency, dimension, or number fields) – A number condition

 specifies whether the field contains a value that is less than, equal to, or

-more than a specified value.
+greater than a specified value.

 ·